 The beauty of Apple Pay is that it is classically 'Apple'.
-Simple and elegant, it combines the tech you've already got (an iPhone with Touch ID or Face ID) with a one-step payment process, all wrapped up in watertight security safer than traditional chip and PIN.
+Simple and elegant, it combines the tech you've already got (an iPhone or iPad with Touch ID or Face ID, or an Apple Watch) with a one-step payment process, all wrapped up in watertight security safer than traditional chip and PIN.

 Hold your iPhone near the contactless card reader and an image of your card will appear on the screen.
-Then - unless you're using an iPhone X - just rest your finger on the Touch ID sensor (but don't press the Home button), wait for a second for it to confirm your fingerprint, and voila!
+Then - unless you're using an iPhone that just uses Face ID - just rest your finger on the Touch ID sensor (but don't press the Home button), wait for a second for it to confirm your fingerprint, and voila!
 It's as easy as that.

 To use a different card, tap the one on screen and choose another.
 (You can also prep a card at the lock screen by double-clicking the Home button).

-Apple Pay is a little different on the iPhone X, as this phone has no fingerprint scanner.
-Instead, you double click the side button of the phone, glance at the iPhone X to authenticate yourself with Face ID, and then hold the top of the iPhone X within a few centimeters of the card reader.
+Apple Pay is a little different on the iPhone X and iPhone XS family, as these phones don't have fingerprint scanners.
+Instead, you double click the side button of the phone, glance at the iPhone to authenticate yourself with Face ID, and then hold the top of the iPhone within a few centimeters of the card reader.

-To use a different card with the iPhone X, tap your default card after double clicking the side button, then choose a different card.
+To use a different card with your recent iPhone, tap your default card after double clicking the side button, then choose a different card.

 Apple Pay also works brilliantly with Apple Watch.
 Open the Apple Watch app on your iPhone and tap My Watch.